How Long Can A Dog Go Without Peeing?

 Should I let my dog out to pee at night?

 Let your dog out to pee at night if they need to go.
-However, it is essential to establish a routine and limit the amount of time your dog spends outside to prevent them from getting distracted or anxious.
-Additionally, if your dog has a history of accidents or health issues, taking them out for a bathroom break during the night may be necessary.
+However, it's essential to establish a routine and limit the amount of time your dog spends outside to prevent them from getting distracted or anxious.
+Additionally, if there is a history of accidents, taking them out for a bathroom break during the night may be necessary.

 Read more: Common Dog Fears and Phobias